Better Call Grep: Evaluating and Improving Grep-Like Lexical Retrieval for Repository-Level Code Completion: Discussion

 Regarding output length, we observe that \texttt{grep} commands exhibit highly templated characteristics, such as fixed parameters and rigid formats.
 Accordingly, when fine-tuning Qwen3-0.6B, the model is tasked only with predicting the core retrieval keywords, while the remaining command structure is directly instantiated from a static template.
 This design substantially reduces the number of generated tokens and thus lowers inference latency.
 For distillation, since the quality of the teacher model directly determines the performance upper bound of supervised fine-tuning~\cite{zhang2025openmmreasoner}, we employ \texttt{claude-opus-4-5-20251101}, a model with strong code generation capabilities, as the teacher to construct high-quality training data.

-As shown in Table~\ref{tab:06b_comparison}, on the line-level Python and Java tasks of the RepoEval\_Updated dataset, the fine-tuned 0.6B model surpasses substantially larger general-purpose models in completion quality, achieving a dual optimization of performance and computational cost.
+Results on all evaluation datasets are reported in Table~\ref{tab:merged-performance}.
+On the line-level Python and Java tasks of the RepoEval\_Updated dataset, the fine-tuned 0.6B model surpasses substantially larger general-purpose models in completion quality, achieving a dual optimization of performance and computational cost.

 The RAG pipeline time reported in the table includes the end-to-end cost of indexing and retrieval for baseline methods, while for \modelname\ it refers to the combined time of \texttt{ripgrep} command generation and retrieval execution.
 The \modelname\ (DeepSeek-V3.2-EXP) variant is excluded from this comparison due to additional network latency introduced by API-based \texttt{ripgrep} command invocation.
 We observe that \modelname\ (0.6B Distilled) exhibits substantially lower RAG pipeline time than graph-based baseline methods.
 Moreover, the time required for \texttt{ripgrep} command generation has constant time complexity ($O(1)$), as it depends only on the local context of the current editing window and is independent of repository size.
 In contrast, graph-based approaches typically incur $O(N)$ or higher time overhead as the repository scale grows.
 Consequently, our method offers superior scalability and deployment practicality for large-scale, frequently evolving industrial code repositories where index maintenance is often a bottleneck.